chausner/sgbust/README.md

 By default, the application attempts to search the complete game tree and is thereby guaranteed to find the best possible solution.
 However, this is only feasible for very small grids.
-It is usually necessary to limit the search space using the `--max-db-size` option as otherwise the application will soon use up all available memory:
+It is usually necessary to limit the search space using the `--max-beam-size` option as otherwise the application will soon use up all available memory:

 ```
-.\sgbust solve sample.bgf --max-db-size 10000000
+.\sgbust solve sample.bgf --max-beam-size 10000000
 ```

-The number following the `--max-db-size` parameter specifies the beam width during beam search, i.e. the maximum number of grid candidates kept in memory.
+The number following the `--max-beam-size` parameter specifies the beam width during beam search, i.e. the maximum number of grid candidates kept in memory.

 #### Starting at a partial solution